edgenard/study_two/README.md

 - [ ] Add ability to search for cards, decks and users.
 - [ ] Tutors can assign decks to students and write and assign quizzes.
 - [ ] Create multiple choice flashcards.
-- [ ] Study Sessions between uses using WebRTC
+- [ ] Study Sessions between users using WebRTC